 Pamela Belmonte Mahon, PhD

-Dr. Mahon is the Director of the Mood Trajectories and Outcomes Laboratory and Director of Psychiatry Residency Research Training at Brigham & Women’s Hospital.
+Dr. Mahon is the Associate Vice Chair for Research in the Department of Psychiatry at Brigham & Women’s Hospital, Co-Director of Research Training in the BWH/HMS Psychiatry Residency, and Director of the Mood Trajectories and Outcomes Laboratory.
 She attended Boston University and obtained her PhD in Psychiatric Epidemiology from the Johns Hopkins Bloomberg School of Public Health.
 After completing a Postdoctoral Fellowship in Psychiatric Genetics at the Johns Hopkins School of Medicine, she pursued advanced training in neuroimaging and stress neuroendocrinology.
 Dr. Mahon joined the faculty at Johns Hopkins in 2008, moving to Brigham & Women’s Hospital and Harvard Medical School in 2017.

 Jessica Busler, PhD Postdoctoral Fellow